What is the Difference Between the Buses in New Zealand?

 For a more in-depth explanation, dive into What is a Hop-On Hop-Off Bus?

 This is your point A to point B bus service.
 You can take any and multiple routes on the vast coach bus network.
 You can either pay for one bus trip at a time or get a multi-trip pass.
-The national coach companies are Intercity and Manabus.
+The only fully national coach company is Intercity.

 For more information, check out Bus Network in New Zealand.